kishkumar96/SydneyTraining/README.md

 var nd = toNDSVLS8(image);
 ```
 # Data Fusion
+To enable classification using Sentinel 2 and Sentinel 1 together the merging of the two into one entity is important.
+Hence the NDSV composite is combined into one composite using ee.Image.cat() function.
 ```javascript
 var opt_sar = ee.Image.cat(nd, SARVV_filtered,SARVH_filtered);
 ```

 # Image Export
+Depending on the size of your study area and the number of scenes being reduced, it make take some considerable time for GEE to process the final composite.
+You may also notice that the composite takes a while to reload when the zoom level is changed - this is because GEE processes at the scale set by the zoom level - essentially a level in the pyramid approach common to many GIS platforms.

+Any subsequent calculations that rely on the final composite will also be slow, since it will need to be computed beforehand.
+Some more complex calculations, such as classification, may not work at all, timing out or running over the GEE user memory limit.
+This issue becomes magnified when trying to deal with multiple composites covering different date ranges - clearly processing multiple composites within the same script would be difficult and highly inefficient.
+To address this issue, images and features that are created within GEE scripts may be exported as a GEE asset.
+After export, assets may be imported into a script from the assets tab (on the left of the window by default).
+Imported assets perform much better in complex calculations, as less processing needs to be done 'on the fly.
+Both images and features may also be exported to the drive of the google account associated with GEE, allowing data produced in GEE to be used outside of it in the traditional matter.
+The following code snippet shows how the final composite (finalComp) is exported as a GEE asset.
+There are a few things to note here: the Export.image.toAsset() function takes several arguments, but not all are required, and some (such as scale) make others redundant.
+In cases like these, it can be easier to use curly brackets { } within the function brackets ( ).
+This allows the arguments to be specifically called by name and followed by: before answering the argument as normal.
+This can also make it clearer what each argument in a complex function is doing, improving readability.
 ```javascript

 Export.image.toAsset({